IRLPlus/OBS-Weather-Widget/README.md

 - **Real-time Weather Display**: Displays the current weather conditions for a specified city.
 - **Customizable**: Configure the API key, city, and temperature units via query parameters.
 - **Simple and Clean Design**: A visually appealing overlay with a modern, semi-transparent background and rounded corners.
+- **Automatically updates**: The widget will automatically update every 10 minutes.

 ## Usage